lianajayde/Recall_Notes/README.md

 This is an application created for you to save your notes.
 You will put a title name for the task and noted details about the task.
 You can save, add and delete tasks to your Recall Notes page as you wish.
 <br>
-I learned how to use npm i uuid and more about node and express.
+I learned some new packages and more about node and express.
 <br>
 # Technologies used: